zetavg/chromium-website/docs/AUTHORING.md

 ## Front matter

-The Markdown pages contain a "front matter" section that can set a few variables to control aspects of the page appearance.
+The Markdown pages must contain a "front matter" section that can set a few variables to control aspects of the page appearance.
 The front matter must be in the form of a YAML document, and the following variables are
 supported: